WLAN-Pi/profiler-legacy/README.md

 - Ensure that a USB wireless adapter that support monitor mode (e.g. Comfast CF-912AC) is plugged in to the WLANPi
 - Run the script using the command : ./profiler.py -c 36 -s "My_SSID" (enter the root password when prompted)

 The script will run continuously, listening for association requests and analyzing the client capabilites in realtime.
-To end the script, hit "Ctrl-c". leave the script running while testing clients.
+To end the script, hit "Ctrl-c".
+Leave the script running while testing clients.

-To trigger the client profiling:
+To trigger client profiling:

 - Fire up the client(s) to test
 - Search for the SSID configured on the fake AP